 In other words a force can be defined as an agent which, can change or tend to change the dimension of an object or produces or tends to produce acceleration in an object.

-Broadly speaking forces are classified as being of two types. (i) Contact force, (ii) Non-contact force
+Broadly speaking forces are classified as being of two types:

-Contact force: The force which acts on a body either directly or through some connector are called contact forces.
+(i) Contact Force: The force which acts on a body either directly or through some connector are called contact forces.

 Examples: Biological force, muscular force, mechanical force and frictional force are the examples of contact force.

-(i) The force of gravity of the earth is a non-contact force which attracts all bodies towards the earth.
+1. The force of gravity of the earth is a non-contact force that attracts all bodies towards the earth.

 The force acting perpendicular to the ground surface then the force is called normal force.